GAPP Policies and Procedures for Project (PA) Teaching (TA) and Research (RA) Assistants

 “Year” – Fiscal year (from July 1 through June 30), unless otherwise indicated.

-“Employee” – A graduate student registered at the University, who is currently appointed as a teaching assistant or project assistant (including reader/grader).
+“Employee” – A graduate student registered at the University, who is currently appointed as a teaching assistant, research assistant or project assistant (including reader/grader).

-“Department” – Any administrative unit which directly employs teaching and/or project assistants.
+“Department” – Any administrative unit, center or institute which directly employs teaching, project assistants and/or research assistants.

 “Work time” – Scheduled and Unscheduled work time.